react-querybuilder/react-querybuilder/website/docs/compat.md

 }
 ```

-Each compatibility package exports its own context provider.
+Each compatibility package exports its own context provider except for `@react-querybuilder/native`.
+For that package, render `<QueryBuilderNative />` instead of `<QueryBuilder />`.
+They accept the same props.

 | Compatibility package           | Context provider        |
 | ------------------------------- | ----------------------- |